-The great thing about Flexitarian Diet is that you can try every vegetarian recipe that you can find in recipe books, on-line or some great recipe recommended by vegetarian friends.
+The great thing about Flexitarian Diet is that you can try every vegetarian recipe that you can find in recipe books, online or some great recipes recommended by vegetarian friends.

 There is no strict recipe or plan that you should follow.
 These meals mentioned above are just a suggestion that will help you to start with flexitarian eating.
 It is up to you what to eat just keep in mind the intake of meat, as we mentioned above here in this article.

 Flexitarian eating is a great option for someone who wants to adopt a healthier lifestyle because it emphasizes plants without being anti-meat.